Phrases, sayings and idioms at

 Someone who is basically good hearted but lacking social graces and respect for the law.

-The phrase is clearly a metaphor for the original unpolished state of diamond gemstones, especially those that have the potential to become high quality jewels.
-It is more commonly expressed in the form 'rough diamond'.
-The first recorded use in print is in John Fletcher's A Wife for a Month, 1624:
+The phrase is a metaphor clearly referring to the original unpolished state of diamond gemstones, especially those that have the potential to become high quality jewels.
+It is more commonly expressed in the form ‘rough diamond’.
+The first recorded use in print is in John Fletcher’s A Wife for a Month, 1624:

 "She is very honest, and will be as hard to cut as a rough diamond."